shirish93/shirish93.github.io/_posts/2017-10-16-how-i-created-this.md

 ---
-title: "Making this blog"
-categories: ["projects"]
+categories:
+- projects
+last_modified_at: '2026-08-04'
 layout: post
+title: Making this blog
 ---

 ### This is an old post from a now-deprecated website.
 I'm keeping it around only for historical preservation reasons.
 Not much of it is relevant to the website you're currently reading on.